iamdtang/node-testing/article.md

 Unit Testing in Node
 ====================

 Testing is an important practice in software development to improve software quality.
-In this post we are going to look at unit testing in Node using the Mocha test framework along with Chai for assertions, Sinon stubs, and Nock for mocking HTTP requests.
+There are many forms of testing; manual testing, acceptance testing, unit testing, and a few others.
+In this post we are going to look at unit testing in Node using the Mocha test framework.
+Unit tests typically make up the majority of test suites.
+Unit tests test small units of code, typically a method or a function, __in isolation__.
+The key thing to remember is the __in isolation__ aspect.
+In this post, we'll start off writing unit tests for a function that simply takes some input, returns some output, and has no dependencies.
+Then we will look at how we can write isolated unit tests for functions that make HTTP requests using a library called Nock.
+Finally we will look at how to test modules that depend on other modules using stubs provided by the Sinon library.
 Let's get started!

 To install Mocha, simply run: